uppsala-makerspace/laser_cutter_guide/docs/lessons/6_be_a_good_operator.md

   - session
   - safety
   - laser
+  - operator
 ---

-# 4. Be a good operator
+# 6. Be a good operator

 To use the laser, two people are needed: